Skip to main content

 To Top

-What to expect at the vaccination clinic
+What to expect at your immunization appointment

 If you are sick or have symptoms like cough or fever, stay home and wait until you feel better to get your vaccine.